Save the Date: People for Prairies

 Native Prairies Association of Texas (NPAT) invites you to an evening of great food, drink, music, AND conversation.
 This could be the start of something bigger.

-Experts from the natural resources, property development, urban planning, working lands, and corporate sectors will share their perspectives on how open space can benefit urban development, followed by a panel discussion.
+Experts from the natural resources, working lands, property development, urban planning, and corporate sectors will share their perspectives on how open space can benefit urban development, followed by a panel discussion.

 The evening also supports NPAT’s North Texas outreach, stewardship, and education programs.
 Director Dr. Carly Aulicky works with local landowners and communities to protect, restore, and appreciate native prairies.
 Sponsorships are available.

-Featured Experts To Date
+Our Featured Experts